‘It is what it is’: On the scene of Madison Cawthorn’s stunning loss

 “He’s not flamboyant,” Melody Haltmann told The Independent outside Mr Edwards’s event.

-She added that she and her husband had both voted for and donated to Mr Cawthorn in 2020, but were turned off from doing so in part due to his behaviour and also due to the strength of his main rival.
+She added that she and her husband Bob had both voted for and donated to Mr Cawthorn in 2020, but were turned off from doing so in part due to his behaviour and also due to the strength of his main rival.

 Mr Cawthorn’s scandals “screwed” him in the end, Ms Haltmann’s husband added in an interview.